DPDK/dpdk/doc/guides/nics/enic.rst

 SR-IOV mode utilization
 -----------------------

-UCS blade servers configured with dynamic vNIC connection policies in UCS manager are capable of supporting assigned devices on virtual machines (VMs) through a KVM hypervisor.
-Assigned devices, also known as 'passthrough' devices, are SR-IOV virtual functions (VFs) on the host which are exposed to VM instances.
+UCS blade servers configured with dynamic vNIC connection policies in UCSM are capable of supporting SR-IOV.
+SR-IOV virtual functions (VFs) are specialized vNICs, distinct from regular Ethernet vNICs.
+These VFs can be directly assigned to virtual machines (VMs) as 'passthrough' devices.

-The Cisco Virtual Machine Fabric Extender (VM-FEX) gives the VM a dedicated interface on the Fabric Interconnect (FI).
+In UCS, SR-IOV VFs require the use of the Cisco Virtual Machine Fabric Extender (VM-FEX), which gives the VM a dedicated interface on the Fabric Interconnect (FI).
 Layer 2 switching is done at the FI.
 This may eliminate the requirement for software switching on the host to route intra-host VM traffic.

 Please refer to `Creating a Dynamic vNIC Connection Policy
 <http://www.cisco.com/c/en/us/td/docs/unified_computing/ucs/sw/vm_fex/vmware/gui/config_guide/b_GUI_VMware_VM-FEX_UCSM_Configuration_Guide/b_GUI_VMware_VM-FEX_UCSM_Configuration_Guide_chapter_010.html#task_433E01651F69464783A68E66DA8A47A5>`_
-for information on configuring SR-IOV adapter policies using UCS manager.
+for information on configuring SR-IOV adapter policies and port profiles using UCSM.

 Once the policies are in place and the host OS is rebooted, VFs should be visible on the host, E.g.: